AngularDoc/CustomerManager-ng1/readme.md

 * Navigate to the CustomerManager directory
 * Run `docker-compose build`
 * Run `docker-compose up`
+* Open the browser and go to "http://localhost"

 If this is the first time that the API service is run, you'll need to seed the mongodb with some customer data.
 To do so, run this command in a separate terminal: `docker-compose -f docker-compose-mongo-seed.yml up`